 Timor-Leste is one of the eleven sovereign nations of Southeast Asia.
 The country shares a land border with Indonesia and is located some 500km to the northwest of the Northern Territory of Australia, across

 the Timor Sea.
 The territory of Timor-Leste comprises the eastern part of the island of Timor, the enclave of Oecusse (in the western part of the same island) and the islands of Ataúro and Jaco..

 Since 2011, a Strategic National Development Plan has been guiding Timor-Leste’s transformation into a fair, prosperous and self-sufficient nation, with an aim to, by 2030, build a modern and diversified economy burgeoned by a healthy, educated, secure and medium-high income-earning population.

-Timor-Leste is a full-fledged member of the Community of Portuguese Speaking Countries, enabling access to a market of more than 250 million consumers in a three continents, for which more than 50 million are upper middle income.
+Timor-Leste is a full-fledged member of the Community of Portuguese Speaking Countries (CPLP), enabling access to a market of more than 250 million consumers in three continents, for which more than 50 million are upper middle income.

-The country has applied for accession to ASEAN (the Association of Southeast Asian Nations) in 2011, with ongoing investments and reforms paving the way for a closer integration in the coming years.
+The country has applied for accession to ASEAN (the Association of Southeast Asian Nations) in 2011.
+Ongoing investments and reforms are paving the way for a closer integration in the coming years.

 Timor-leste’s corporate income tax – 10% is the lowest in Southeast Asia.
 This further enhances by negotiable tax incentives for large projects, which may further improve business models.

 GDP 2015 : US$ 3,956 million

 GDP per capita : US$ 3,330 (estimated 2015)